Substance over form concept

 The concept substance over form means that the transactions recorded in the financial statements must reflect their economic substance rather than their legal form.

-• Asset: An asset is anything which is owned and controlled by the entity and will generate future economic benefits for that entity.
+• Asset: An asset is anything owned and controlled by the entity that will generate future economic benefit for the entity.

-• Liability: A liability is a legal obligation that has risen due to some past events and is likely to derive economic outflows from an entity.
+• Liability: A liability is a legal obligation that arises due to a past event or transaction and is likely to derive economic outflows from an entity.

-• Economic Substance: Economic substance of a transaction, asset or liability is the overall economic reality of that transaction, asset or liability.
+• Economic Substance: The economic substance of a transaction, asset, or liability is the overall economic reality of that transaction, asset, or liability.

-• Legal Form: The legal form refers to the legal reality of a transaction, asset or liability which is admitted according to law.
+• Legal Form: The legal form refers to the legal reality of a transaction, asset, or liability that is admitted according to law.

 Explanation of substance over form concept:

-The substance over form concept is easy to grasp but many stakeholders find it odd because this certain concept challenges the legal form of a transaction and substitutes it with the economic form.
-However, it is applied to increase the fairness in the affairs of a company which ultimately mirror in its financial statements.
-The concept signifies that transactions must be seen according to their economic or financial reality instead of their legal formation to foster a more objective picture of the transactions and events.
-Because at certain times the “legal form” of a transaction may not provide the true image and apart from the fact that legal form is of great importance, it may be disregarded to present more relevant knowledge to the users of financial statements.
-This area of accounting is somehow judgmental and subjective and entails the perspective of the preparer.
-The concept may be critical in relation to some deeds and agreements but simply it compels to present the true intentions behind a transaction so that users may not be misdirected.
+The substance-over-form concept is simple to grasp but may seem odd to some stakeholders as it challenges the legal form of a transaction and substitutes it with its economic form.
+However, it is applied to increase the fairness of the affairs of a company, which ultimately reflects in its financial statements.
+The concept emphasizes that transactions and events must be seen according to their economic or financial reality instead of their legal form to foster a more objective picture of the transactions and events.

 Examples